felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 ## Saving the Configuration

 Once you are happy with the configuration of Deliveroo Bridge, click **Save** at the top of the page to go back to the Operations page.

-## Publishing the Menu

-To publish your HubRise menu to Deliveroo, from the **Actions** section at the bottom of the page, select **Publish the menu on Deliveroo**.
-For more information on how HubRise menus are mapped to Deliveroo, see [Pulling the Menu](/apps/deliveroo/pulling-menu).

----

-**IMPORTANT NOTE:** Publishing the HubRise menu to Deliveroo will erase your current menu on your Deliveroo store.
-This action cannot be reverted.

----

 ## Resetting the Configuration